 He’s also on Facebook, Instagram, iTunes, YouTube, and Spotify

-Cory has a crew that is unique in this region
+Cory has a unique crew in this region

-Then there is the stark reality that this is not a band or worship team targeted at young adults.
+Then there is the stark reality.
+This is not a band or worship team targeted at young adults.
 Both the band and worship team have members spanning decades.

 It’s as if Cory is intentional about opening the door for anyone to worship our Lord together, despite surface layer differences.

-Cory pulls everything together, while working at Wells Fargo, his real job.
+Cory pulls everything together, while also working at Wells Fargo.
 From time to time, they have meetings in San Francisco because… it’s Wells Fargo.

 Perhaps this is one of the reasons why he can seamlessly work with a variety of people.
-In the wake of last year’s destruction, it’s difficult to believe that some regions of America are still centers for the “Great American Melting Pot” ideal that once made America so great.
+In the wake of last year’s divisiveness, it’s difficult to believe some regions of America are still centers for the “Great American Melting Pot” ideal which once made us all so great.

-We also know that Millennials seriously dislike being analyzed or categorized as well.
-However, I find it interesting that the Barna Group pollsters were not originally using the generational term Millennials.
-They started calling that generation the Mosaics long before others tagged them as Millennials.
+We also know Millennials seriously dislike being analyzed or categorized as well.
+However, I find it interesting.
+Barna Group pollsters were not originally using the generational term Millennials.

 To read other articles like this from Archives, go to the category Engaging Culture or: